HL7/davinci-atr/input/pagecontent/usecases.md

 Deletion of patients to the attribution list.
 Changes in attribution list data.

+### Member Attribution List Exchange for Scenario #1

-{% include img.html img="workflow.svg" caption="Figure 2: Member Attribution List Exchange Workflow" %}
+{% include img.html img="workflow.svg" caption="Figure 2: Member Attribution List Exchange Workflow for Scenario #1" %}

 The following is a brief description of the workflow steps with a Payer representing the Producer and a Provider Organization representing the Consumer.